venkat-jpg/project-3/README.md

     <img width=200px height=200px src="https://www.pixelstalk.net/wp-content/uploads/2016/05/Youtube-Logo-Wallpapers-Free-Download.jpg" alt="Project logo">
   </a>
 </p>
-<h3 align="center">Project-2</h3>
+<h3 align="center">Project-3</h3>
 <div align="center">

 </div>

-<p align="center">  Welcome to my Google Drive application!
-This application is designed to enhance your Google Drive experience by providing additional functionalities and features to manage your files and folders more efficiently.
-Whether you are a student, professional, or casual user of Google Drive, this application aims to make your file organization and collaboration tasks easier and more convenient.
+<p align="center">  Welcome to our revolutionary Ecommerce platform!Discover the joy of seamless browsing, intuitive search features, and an effortless checkout process.
+With user-centric design and advanced functionalities, we've created an environment that lets you explore products at your own pace, empowering you to make informed decisions.
     <br>
 </p>